 - There will also be a positive due diligence obligation on officers (including company directors and some managers) to take specific steps to actively manage workplace health and safety.

 Other changes will include:

-An increased emphasis on worker participation in health and
+- An increased emphasis on worker participation in health and safety; and